bleedweedsuz/E-Monitor/README.md

 //this will install all the dependencies automatically
 $ npm install

-//react-native-selectmultiple-button will gives error or will stuck in downloading page, to remove this error we have to install "react-native-selectmultiple-button" manually
+//react-native-selectmultiple-button will gives error or will stuck in downloading page
+//to remove this error we have to install "react-native-selectmultiple-button" manually

 $ npm install react-native-selectmultiple-button --save
 ```